oop-eng/oop-eng.github.io/draft.md

 	}

 	/**
-	 * Removes the element at the specified position in this container.
-Shifts any
-	 * subsequent elements to the left (subtracts one from their indices).
-	 *
-	 * @param index the index of the element to be removed
-	 * @return the element that was removed from the list */ public Student remove(int index) {
-		// TODO: Add your implementation here.
-		return null;
-	}

-	/**
 	 * Removes all of the elements from this container.
 The container will be empty
 	 * after this call returns.
 	 */